KNUST Department of Planning: History

 After a decade, the M.Sc.
 DEPP Programme became competitive to the point that the Academic Board approved a "sandwich" version of the programme for those who were not able to enroll as regular students.
 The sandwich version of the programme increased the number of graduates who could be trained in Development Policy and planning; and assisted potential students who might not be able to leave their jobs for two continuous years to pursue graduate education in the programme; introduced the first self finance graduate Programme in the Department of Planning; and accelerated the process of graduating students to fill the gap between development policy and development planning in Ghana.

-In 1985, the department established a joint postgraduate programme in Development Planning and Managementin collaboration with the Department of Spatial Planning, University of Dortmund in Germany.
+In 1985, the department established a joint postgraduate programme in Development Planning and Management in collaboration with the Department of Spatial Planning, University of Dortmund in Germany.
 Codenamed SPRING (“Spatial Planning for Regions in Growing Economies”), the two-year programme initially required international attendance, with the first year spent at Dortmund and the second in Ghana.
 In 2003, this changed so that the entire two years were served in Ghana.
 An average of 10 students per year, drawn from all over Africa, participate in the programme.

 The 1990s saw considerable restructuring.
 First, in the 1994/1995 academic year, the new modified Master of Science (M.Sc.)
 Programme in Regional Development Planning was launched.
 Created in 1964, the programme had been suspended in 1984 to permit reorganization.
 1997 saw the restructuring of the M.Phil.
 Programme in Development Studies, which had been established in 1980.
 Created to provide opportunity for candidates graduating from the B.Sc.
 Planning Degree Programme, the programme was enlarged to give opportunity to candidates with knowledge in development planning related sciences and disciplines.
 As a result, two new M.Phil.
 Programmes were created: M.Phil. in Planning and M.Phil. in Development Studies.
 At the same time, two streams of PhD Programmes were established: the Ph.D. in Planning and Ph.D. in Development Studies.